TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/22 - Song of Solomon/Song of Solomon 1/Song of Solomon 1.14.md

 ---

-My beloved is unto me [as] a cluster of henna-flowers In the vineyards of En-gedi.
+My beloved is to me a cluster of henna blossoms from the vineyards of En Gedi.
+Lover